Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

-From now on we will restrict attention to \emph{free} field theories, where we can use the intuitive, non-perturbative notion of BV quantisation described in section \ref{BV_informal}.
-Informally, A classical Lagrangian field theory is free if the action functional is \emph{quadratic}, so the derivative of the action functional is \emph{linear}. \begin{definition} A classical Lagrangian field theory is called \emph{free} if the classical differential $\iota_{dS}$ increases polynomial degrees by one.
-That is, if we filter $\OO(\Phi)$ by polynomial degree and call the $k^{\text{th}}$ filtered piece $F^k\OO(\Phi)$, the operator $\iota_{dS}$ raises degree by one:
+From now on we will restrict attention to \emph{free} field theories, where we can use the intuitive, non-perturbative notion of BV quantization described in Section \ref{BV_informal}.
+Informally, a classical Lagrangian field theory is free if the action functional is \emph{quadratic}, so the derivative of the action functional is \emph{linear}.